-Skills/experience Description Corporate leadership Successful career at senior executive level.
-International experience Senior management or equivalent experience or exposure to multiple cultural, political, regulatory and business environments.
-Industry experience Senior executive or long term board experience in a medium to large mining and exploration organisation with strong operational experience.
+Skills/experience Description Leadership Experience in a senior management position in a listed company, or large or complex organisation.
+International experience Senior management or equivalent international experience and/or exposure to global markets, and a range of different cultural, political, regulatory and business environments.
+Industry experience Senior executive or long-term board experience in a medium to large mining, industrial/mineral processing or exploration organisation with strong operational experience.
 Strategy and risk Developing and overseeing the implementation of successful strategy over the long term that remains resilient to systemic risk (including appropriately probing and challenging management on the delivery of agreed strategic objectives).
-Financial acumen Senior executive or equivalent experience in financial accounting, reporting and forecasting, corporate finance and internal financial controls (including ability to probe the adequacy of financial and risk controls).
-Capital projects Experience in the delivery of large-scale capital projects and longer term investment horizons.
-Governance Commitment to high standards and systems of governance and compliance and an ability to assess the effectiveness of senior management.
-Health, safety and environment Experience related to workplace health and safety and with environmental and community issues in a large organisation.
-Marketing Senior executive experience in trading or marketing of resources, including detailed knowledge of lluka's markets and competitors.
-Remuneration Board or management level experience in relation to remuneration, including incentive programs and pensions / superannuation.
-Stakeholder Relations Experience in regulatory policy, government and stakeholder relations and in managing how organisations adapt and respond to changing public policy settings.
+Financial acumen Senior executive or equivalent experience in financial accounting, reporting and forecasting, corporate finance and internal financial controls (including the ability to probe the adequacy of financial and risk controls).
+Corporate transactions Experience in assessing and completing complex business transactions, including mergers, acquisitions, divestments, capital management, major projects and business integration.
+Governance Experience in and commitment to the highest corporate governance standards, including experience as a director or senior executive in a listed company or large organisation.